Risk-Sensitive Reinforcement Learning with Exponential Criteria: Policy Gradient with Exponential Criteria

 \subsection{Risk-sensitive REINFORCE (R-REINFORCE)}

-Risk-sensitive REINFORCE is a Monte Carlo algorithm, similar to REINFORCE \cite{williams1991}, that seeks to find the optimal policy for exponential criteria.
-In this case, the update rule is given by
+Risk-sensitive REINFORCE (R-REINFORCE) \cite{Noorani2021REINFORCE} is a the risk-sensitive counterpart of REINFORCE based on the objective \eqref{eq:rsrlexp}.
+In R-REINFORCE, the update rule \eqref{grad:risk-neutral_rtg} is replaced by:

-The update rule \eqref{update_rule_exp} is based on a risk-sensitive version of the policy gradient theorem \cite{sutton1999policy} in the case of exponential criteria which is presented in \ref{apndx:derivation}.
-Convergence analysis is given in \ref{apndx:convergence}.
+The derivation of this formula is based on a risk-sensitive variation of the policy gradient theorem \cite{sutton1999policy}.
+These results are provided in Appendix \ref{apndx:derivation}.
+Given \eqref{eq:rspgt}, the R-REINFORCE update rule reads as:

-The implementation of the Risk-sensitive REINFORCE algorithm is given in Alg. \ref{alg:RiskSensitiveREINFORCE} where the differences with the (risk-neutral) REINFORCE algorithm (Alg. \ref{alg:REINFORCE}) is highlighted.
+and is a stochastic approximation algorithm (see, e.g., \cite{borkar2009stochastic}).
+We provide the convergence analysis of the parameters $\theta$ in Appendix \ref{apndx:convergence}.
+The implementation of the Risk-sensitive REINFORCE algorithm is given in Alg. \ref{alg:RiskSensitiveREINFORCE}.
 For more details, the readers are referred to \cite{Noorani2021REINFORCE} and the references therein.